Writing a Patient Diary

 You can so that you can monitor your progress, or look back months or even years later if you need to see another clinician or specialist.
 Our memories are never that accurate and it is surprising what we forget when it comes to details, names of medicines, investigation and people and places.
-Diaries can be as detailed as you wish or simple.
+Writing a patient diaries can be as detailed as you wish or simple.
 Here is a sample from a real patient who wrote with some brevity.
 Both these events followed foot surgery and were part of each of my patient’s diaries they kept for the first 6 weeks.

 “A good nights sleep woke 7-30am no pain feet just feel heavy with the dressings No pain relief needed today Can stand on my feet now without wincing”

-Then we have a patient who likes more detail.
+Then we have the patient who likes more detail.

 “I have mastered the art of getting in and out of the bath keeping my left leg clear of the water, being nimble and agile has its advantages.
-No pain on waking but after bathing and dressing and manoeuvring downstairs I was starting to feel uncomfortable, after sitting with foot elevated for a while was feeling better.
+No pain on waking but after bathing and dressing and maneuvering downstairs I was starting to feel uncomfortable, after sitting with foot elevated for a while was feeling better.
 Have not felt the need for any pain relief so far today.
 The rest of the day was spent watching Christmas films on TV with my foot elevated”

 Publishing your diary

 Your diary can be produced as a post or short article and on my Footlocker site.
 Write to me using the email firstname.lastname@example.org if you are interested and we can put something together in your own personal style and ensure your record those little details which could help others.
-The guide is downloadable so click the link for further guidance.
+The guide is downloadable so please click the link for further guidance.